This post contains affiliate links.

 Asian Tempest Garlic

-Asian Tempest garlic is known for being spicy with a hot flavor.
+Asian Tempest garlic is known for its spicy flavor.
 It has medium-sized cloves with a reddish-brown outer skin.
 It’s commonly used in Asian cuisine, especially stir-fries, soups, and marinades that require a bold garlic taste.
 Perhaps use it in this Sticky Orange Cauliflower Recipe.

 Belarus Garlic